Mohs Surgery in Clarkston, MI

 As tissue is removed, your dermatologist will create a map to track exactly where each tissue sample came from.
 This makes it easy to determine where the surgery should continue when cancer cells are found.
 Mohs surgery continues until cancer cells are no longer detected under a microscope.
 While the procedure usually only takes a few hours, it may take longer if the cancer is more extensive than it appears.

 After the procedure is complete, your wound may be allowed to heal on its own or it may be closed with stitches.
 In some cases, a skin flap or a skin graft will be necessary.
 The wound will usually be allowed to heal on its own if it’s in an area where a scar is acceptable or the wound is small.
 Stitches are usually used when normal healing isn’t enough or when scarring should be kept to a minimum.
 Recovering from Mohs surgery can come with some discomfort, swelling, and bruising.
 Bruising and swelling can be managed with ice packs while the discomfort generally responds well to over-the-counter medication.

 We understand how uneasy you can feel about a skin cancer diagnosis.
 At Clarkston Dermatology, we have a fellowship-trained Mohs surgeon to provide the expert care you need to be confident about your health.
-We welcome patients in Birmingham and Troy, Michigan, to contact us to schedule an appointment, begin skin cancer treatment, and learn about our scar insurance program.
+We welcome patients in Clarkston and Troy, Michigan, to contact us to schedule an appointment, begin skin cancer treatment, and learn about our scar insurance program.
 In the meantime, read about “The ABCDE’s of Melanoma” to learn more about detecting skin cancer.